department-of-veterans-affairs/vets-design-system-documentation/src/_components/search-input.md

 ### When to use Search input with type-ahead

 * In the global header and on search results pages, only.
 Type-ahead reduces cognitive load and can assist the user in building useful search queries quickly.
-* When adding the Search input with type-ahead to a search results page, match [this implementation](https://www.va.gov/search/).
 * To allow the user to filter a long list of search results.
 * In mobile search UIs where typing a query on a small, hand-held keyboard can be difficult.

 ### When to consider something else

 * When free text input is allowed, do not use type-ahead in form fields where the user might assume they are limited to selecting a suggested term.
 Alternatively, provide a clear way for the user to add an entry if you do use type-ahead in a form field.

+### How to use Search input with type-ahead

+* When adding the Search input with type-ahead to a search results page, match [this implementation](https://www.va.gov/search/).

 ## Search behavior